harrystech/arthur-redshift-etl/README.md

 ```
 * If you have to work with multiple access keys, check out the support of profiles in the CLI.
 * It is important to setup a **default region** since the start scripts do not specify one.
-* To test, try to list the contents of your company's data lake
+* To test, try to list the contents of your company's data lake:
 ```shell
 aws s3 ls 's3://<your s3 bucket>'
 ```

+### Other commands

 We also use a tool called [jq](https://stedolan.github.io/jq/manual/v1.5/) to help parse responses
 from AWS CLI commands.